sce/brief_mail/README.md

 ## Configuration

-The MailCar config is a hash with the following options:
+The BriefMail config is a hash with the following options:

     {
       mailer: {